 3. Autism Speak

 Autism Speaks is a WHO-supported platform to help autistic children, parents, and educators.
-The World Health Organization’s Caregiver Skills Training (CST) provides parents and caregivers with day-to-day training to support autistic children.
+The World Health Organization’s Caregiver Skills Training (CST) provides parents and caregivers daily training to support autistic children.
 The organization works with Congress, the White House, and other autistic organizations to create scientific learning recourses.

 4. Time4Learning